Wildflowers of North Carolina

 What’s a wildflower?

-For the purposes of this exhibit, a wildflower is a native flowering plant without woody parts like trees or shrubs.
-This means that flowering, non-woody vines are wildflowers, as are native grasses!
+For the purposes of this exhibit, a wildflower is a native flowering plant.
+In addition to typical wildflowers, this means many vines are wildflowers, as are native grasses!

 How do I know if a plant is native?

 If you know the name of a flower, the easiest thing to do is Google it.
 Lots of resources (Wikipedia, the USDA Plants Database, etc) will tell you its native habitat.
 If you’re starting out around town, you might be surprised at how many typical landscaping plants are not native to our area.

 If you’ve found a cool flower but don’t know what it is, there are a few ways to get an answer.
 There are more and more smartphone apps (Picture This, PlantSnap, Seek, iNaturalist) that will identify (or get close) a plant in a photo you upload.